openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 Note: Examples on the usage of a restriction on `evidence/type` were given in the previous section.

-The following example shows that the RP wants to obtain an attestation based on the German Anti Money Laundering Law (trust framework `de_aml`) and limited to users who were identified in a bank branch in person (physical in person proofing - method `pipp`) using either an `idcard` or a `passport`.
+The following example shows that the RP wants to obtain claims verified in accordance with the German Anti Money Laundering Law (trust framework `de_aml`) and limited to users who were identified in a bank branch in person (physical in person proofing - method `pipp`) using either an `idcard` or a `passport`.

 <{{examples/request/verification_aml.json}}